micahcochran/micahcochran.net/source/resume/index.md

 ### request_builder.py
 * 2020 to August 2021
 * Command line software that generates agendas and notices using Word Document templates from applicant requests.
 The requests were made by applicants submit a PDF application.
-The software generates agendas and public notices using templates tailored to City of Athens processes and messaging.
-This software was programmed in Python.
+The Python software generates agendas and public notices using templates tailored to City of Athens processes and messaging.
 * Programmer and user of software.

 ### [scrape-schema-recipe](/projects/recipe/)
 <a href="/projects/recipe/"><img src="/images/resume/ssr-dict-recipe-250px.webp" class="resume-prj-img"></a>

 * 2018 to present
 * Scrapes recipes from HTML [https://schema.org/Recipe](https://schema.org/Recipe) (Microdata/JSON-LD) into Python dictionaries.
-This is an open source library that allows others to use this to build software that uses this.
+This is an open source library that allows others to use this to build software from this tool.
 I programmed the software and maintain the repository.

 ### [pyproj](https://github.com/pyproj4/pyproj)
 * 2016 to 2019
 * Python library for cartographic projection and spatial transformation.
 Cython is used as a wrapper for the C library PROJ.
-* I provided support for end users(programmers), wrote documentation, contributed fixes, wrote unit tests, reviewed user contributions, and merged contributions.
+* Provided support for end users (programmers), wrote documentation, contributed fixes, wrote unit tests, reviewed user contributions, and merged contributions.

 ### [GIS Maps](/projects/gismaps/)
 <a href="/projects/gismaps/"><img src="/images/resume/trail_map-250px.webp" class="resume-prj-img"></a>